MaudDibb/Manda/README.md

 # can i use x in my own project?
 sure. just kindly mention me somewhere.
 If you charge for it...
 All i can say is remember me, I like money too ;)

-# doesnt work in edge/ie/some other browser
+# doesnt work in ie/some other browser
-I know.
-There's quite a few things in the code base that edge does not like (named capture groups in a regular expression for one...bad microsoft!).
-I work exclusively with chrome.
-I'm on windows, therefore no access to safari.
-For now, just use chrome.
+Edge, Opera and Chrome desktop are the only browsers I have to test with.
+If you can, open up an issue about it

 # phone/tablet?
 I would love to see this work on a mobile device.
 I have little experience working with touchscreens and because of all the keyboard shortcuts, I would have to redesign the entire UI for it.
 It weighs heavily on my thoughts tho, I will adress mobile use in the near future!